ruancastro/e-commercy-database/README.markdown

 The ETL logic is encapsulated in the `etl.py` script, which defines two classes:

 - `ETLInitial`: Handles the initial load by dropping and recreating tables, then loading all data.
-- `ETLIncremental`: Handles incremental loads by filtering new data and appending it to existing tables.
+- `ETLIncremental`: Handles incremental loads by filtering new data and appending it to existing tables, using `ON CONFLICT DO NOTHING` to avoid duplicates.

 **Why Airflow?**